Matthiasadams59/moviesep/README.md

 * To delete a film on /filmDelete/{id}
 * To delete a user on /userDelete/{id}

-Afterwards, go back to the root of the project :
+Afterwards, open a new terminal and go back to the root of the project :
 ```
 npm install
 ```